Are you looking for some fresh and creative photography ideas at home? We’ve gathered a list of ideas you can try!

 Smoke can also be used in portrait photography.
 A common trope in old-fashioned close portraits was to have the subject smoking a cigarette.
 The smoke adds extra texture and intrigue to the photo.

 9. Take Portraits of Your Nearest and Dearest

 The photos don’t have to be serious.
 You can play with the form using different styles and techniques.
 Some examples are close-up portraits, framing just the face, or you can try a more candid style.

 You can also use different rooms of the house for varied lighting effects.
 And your subject may have a personal link to a specific room.
-Using settings in this way will enhance the personality of the subject and your photo.
+Using settings this way will enhance the subject’s personality and your photo.

 Portraits let the photographer flex their creative muscles.
 And, you’ll create photos you can treasure.